 To learn more I spoke with Espen Robak, president of Pluris Valuation Advisors.
 As Robak explained his firm to me: "We're not bankers or consultants.
 Our job is to value private companies."
 This is an edited transcript.

 DEREK THOMPSON: LinkedIn makes $12 million in profit a year.
 Investors are treating it like a $9 billion company.
 Is Wall Street insane?ESPEN ROBAK: It's not our job to make bears or bullish calls.
 But from a fundamental valuation standpoint, this looks like an incredibly rich -- unusually rich -- valuation, even by tech company standards.
 It really reminds me a lot of the late 1990s.
-It's a tremendous win for the guys who bought the IPO.
-But it's not so great for the company, if it turns out they sold their stock at too low a price.

 Who's winning and losing in these early rounds of trading?